Anthem: Yugoslavia

 In Yugoslavia, each of the country's constituent states (except for Bosnia and Herzegovina) had the right to have its own anthem, but only the Croatian one actually did so initially, later joined by the Slovene one on the brink of the breakup of Yugoslavia.
-Before 1989, Macedonia did not officially use a regional anthem, even though one was proclaimed during the World War II by the Anti-fascist Assembly for the National Liberation of Macedonia (ASNOM).
+Before 1989, Macedonia did not officially use a regional anthem, even though one was proclaimed during World War II by the Anti-fascist Assembly for the National Liberation of Macedonia (ASNOM).